 Our business is subject to certain risks and concentrations, including concentration related to dependence on our relationships with our customers.
-For the years ended December 31, 2018, 2017 and 2016 our two most significant travel partners, Expedia (and its subsidiaries) and Booking (and its subsidiaries), each accounted for more than 10% of our consolidated revenue and combined accounted for 37%, 43% and 46%, respectively, of our consolidated revenue, with nearly all of this revenue concentrated in our Hotel segment.
-In addition, refer to "Note 18: Segment and Geographic Information" for disclosure on our concentrations for geographic revenue and products.
+For the years ended December 31, 2019, 2018 and 2017 our two most significant travel partners, Expedia (and its subsidiaries) and Booking (and its subsidiaries), each accounted for more than 10% of our consolidated revenue and combined accounted for 33%, 37% and 43%, respectively, of our consolidated revenue, with nearly all of this revenue concentrated in our Hotels, Media & Platform segment.
+Refer to "Note 4: Revenue Recognition" and "Note 18: Segment and Geographic Information" for information regarding concentrations related to geographic revenue and our products.